If you’re trying to improve your website’s visibility, understanding the different types of backlinks is a must.

 What Are Backlinks?

-Types of Backlinks
+Main Categories of Backlinks

-There are two main types of backlinks:
+There are two main categories of backlinks:

 - Dofollow backlinks